Our extensive K2 base camp gear list includes everything you’ll need for this epic trek to the second-highest mountain on Earth

 - 2 x liner socks (optional)

-- 1 x thermal underwear
+- 1 x base layer bottoms

-- 2 x hiking trousers / zip-offs
+- 2 x hiking trousers/zip-offs

-- 1 x soft shell trousers
+- 1 x softshell trousers

 - 1 x waterproof trousers

-- 2-3 x base layers
+- 2-3 x base layer tops

-- 1 x long-sleeve outer layer
+- 1 x long-sleeve outer layer/fleece

 - 1 x light down jacket – read our guide on how to choose a down jacket

-- 1 x waterproof jacket / shell – read our guide on how to choose a waterproof jacket
+- 1 x waterproof jacket/shell – read our guide on how to choose a waterproof jacket

 - 1 x cap or sunhat